hesselberthlab/sc-haircut/README.md

         mutate(position = as.double(position),
                count = as.double(count))

+# Add repair positions based on average signal
 repair_position = data_frame(hairpin = c('Uracil2', 'riboG2'),
                              repair_position = c(45, 44))

 df %>% left_join(repair_position) %>%
         filter(position == repair_position) -> rt

+# Get cutoffs to determine cell type by repair
+# Cutoff is > 5% of the maximum signal for each substrate
 rt %>% group_by(hairpin, position) %>%
         summarize(max_count = max(count)) %>%
         mutate(cut_off = round(max_count * .05)) -> cutoffs

+# Define ribo cutoff and uracil cutoff
 r = cutoffs$cut_off[1]
 u = cutoffs$cut_off[2]

+# Define cell types:
+# UNGKO = >5% maximum singal on ribo substrate and < 5% of the max on uracil substrate
+# RNASEH2CKO = >5% maximum singal on uracil substrate and < 5% of the max on ribo substrate
+# Both = >5% maximum singal on ribo substrate and >5% of the max on uracil substrate
+# Low signal = <5% maximum singal on ribo substrate and <5% of the max on uracil substrate

 rt %>% select(-position, -repair_position) %>%
         spread(hairpin, count) %>%